• Skip to primary navigation

 Click on the image below to download your free runners knee home exercise plan.
 Perform these exercises 3 times a week.
 You should consult your local expert for further advice a full assessment and treatment.

-About Glen Daniels
+About Glen Daniels (The Enfield Osteopath)

 Explore more

-Osteopathy Physiotherapy Sports Massage
+Osteopath Sports Massage Physiotherapy

 Footer